vmware-archive/dependency-labeler/README.md

 Docker is required to be installed and available on your path, test this by running `docker --version`.
 Version 1.39 or higher is required.

-Golang is required to be installed and available on your path, test this by running `go version`.

 ## Usage
 Download the latest `deplab` binary from the releases page.
 To run the tool run the following command: